Everything You Need to Know About Exit Interviews.

 Q - What did you dislike about the company?

-Q - The quality of supervision is important to most people at work.
+Q - The quality of supervision is essential to most people at work.
 How was your relationship with your manager?

-Q - What could your supervisor do to improve his or her management style and skill?
+Q - What could your supervisor do to improve their management style and skill?

 Q - What are your views about management and leadership, in general, in the company?